julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/Bioinformatic_analyses/README_bioinfo.md

 (MARIE)

 ## 2 - Annotation of the Rickettsia genomes
 We collected 78 genomes of Rickettsia, Orientia and Cd.
 Megaira from public databases (fasta format).
 A part of these genomes were already annotated, but we wanted to have a standardized annoation for all the 78 genomes.
-Thus, we (re)annoted the 78 genomes using Prokka v1.14.6 (https://github.com/tseemann/prokka, Seemann T. (2014), Prokka: rapid prokaryotic genome annotation.
+Thus, we (re)annoted the 78 genomes using Prokka v1.14.6 (<https://github.com/tseemann/prokka>, Seemann T. (2014), Prokka: rapid prokaryotic genome annotation.
 Bioinformatics. doi: 10.1093/bioinformatics/btu153) using the following command :

+'''
-'prokka $sample_name-genome.fasta --locustag $sample_name --prefix $sample_name --outdir Prokka-$sample_name --rfam --compliant --cpus 6'
+prokka $sample_name-genome.fasta --locustag $sample_name --prefix $sample_name --outdir Prokka-$sample_name --rfam --compliant --cpus 6
 '''